 If this inconvenience is no biggie, instead of purchasing the special air pump on Sportsstuff's website, you can find inexpensive adapters like the one mentioned below (keep reading).

 Beyond that, it inflates in approximately five minutes, which is tolerable but a bit slower than the other slides.

 Tips for Inflating and Maintaining Your Pontoon Boat Slide

-If this happens, AIRHEAD Air Pump (check price on Amazon) works just as well with an inflator you likely already own.
+If this happens, check out the AIRHEAD Air Pump (check price on Amazon) It works just as well with an inflator you likely already own.
 It has great ratings (and appropriate valves for all toys).

 - Take care with storage.
-To extend the life of these slides, during the off-season, store them away in a covered area like a basement or backyard shed.
-You can clean them with mild soap—and dry them completely!—before rolling them loosely and placing them in an insect-proof and rodent-proof container.
-A few mothballs in the container couldn’t hurt either.
+To extend the life of these slides during the off-season, store them away in a covered area like a basement or backyard shed.
+You can clean them with mild soap or boat soap and dry them completely before rolling loosely and placing them in an insect-proof and rodent-proof container.
+A few mothballs in the container couldn't hurt either.